lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Do the following, to be able to use the touchmode of your screen.**

-1. Connect the 5pin serial cable according to the manual of your mainboard.
+1. Connect the 5pin serial cable according to the manual of your mainboard
-2. Define a serial port in Marlin, to activate the port used by the TFT.
+2. Define a serial port in Marlin, to activate the port used by the TFT
 3. Make sure the same BAUDRATE is defined in Marlin and the firmware of your TFT (config.ini)

 In case one of the three points above is not done right, "No printer attached" will be shown at the top of the screen in touchscreen mode.
 This is because the TFT can not "see" the mainboard through the serial cable.